melezhik/Sparrow6AI/README.md

 Line in the begining of the block and in the end of the block should match corresponding Raku regular expressions.

+Rules aka check exoressions inside range block are applied to all the lines that happen to be inside the range.
+Those ones could plain checks or regular expressions checks

 Like sequential expressions , range block should have end: expression denoting the end of scope for range mode.
 If you forget to add end: in the end of range block , the range mode will apply for the rest of check rules